abyss-soul-reaper/Digital-Contacts-Manager/README.md

 1. **Error Handling (`try/except`):** Implement robust input validation (e.g., preventing program crash if non-numeric input is entered for age).

-2. **CRUD Operations:** Add functionality to fully complete the CRUD cycle by allowing user
+2. **CRUD Operations:** Add functionality to fully complete the CRUD cycle by allowing users to update and delete contacts.